vanes430/VotifierPlus/README.md

 *   **private.key**: **KEEP THIS SECRET!** It is used to decrypt your votes.

 ### V2 Token Authentication
-VotifierPlus supports an alternative HMAC-SHA256 token-based authentication.
-This is often easier to configure than RSA keys for internal forwarding.
+VotifierPlus supports an alternative HMAC-SHA256 token-based authentication (NuVotifier V2 compatible).
+This is often easier to configure than RSA keys for internal forwarding and provides better performance.

+### Configuration Standard
+All configuration files now use **PascalCase** for keys (e.g., `Host`, `Port`, `TokenSupport`) to ensure a consistent and clean structure across all platforms.

 ### Compiling from Source
 Requires JDK 21 and Maven: